kanaka/mal/chuck/notes.md

   my error handling to allow for format strings?
 - It would be worth a mention that you should extend the printer to handle "native" functions (or in oldtimey terms, subrs)

+# Step 3

+- You should modify both eval_ast *and* EVAL
+- Suggest the trick with destructuring the AST into `a0`, `a1`, etc. variables for easier access.
+Perhaps this can be used to clear up the general language used with AST manipulation (like, first parameter and second list element)?
+- What does def! return?
+Emacs Lisp for instance returns the symbol whereas the tests suggest the value should be returned instead...